 Lisbon is the most major city in the country of Portugal.
-(It’s also the capital city.)
-You’ll hear a lot about Porto and Sintra, but Lisbon is the one city you don’t want to miss if you’re traveling to Portugal.
-There’s also countless things to love about Lisbon.
+(It's also the capital city.)
+You'll hear a lot about Porto and Sintra, but Lisbon is the one city you don't want to miss if you're traveling to Portugal.
+There are also countless things to love about Lisbon.

-I didn’t know much about it before deciding to visit yet quickly learned how much culture and scenery this country, to the west of Spain, packs into its borders.
-Lisbon is one of the best cities I’ve visited in Europe and it’s incredibly easy to fall in love with.
+I didn't know much about it before deciding to visit, yet quickly learned how much culture and scenery this country, to the west of Spain, packs into its borders.
+Lisbon is one of the best cities to visit in Europe and it's incredibly easy to fall in love with.
+We answer the question, “What is Lisbon known for?” below.

 You may arrive to Lisbon and think, “This city needs some repair.”
 The city isn't necessarily a rich one and as a result a lot of the building facades, especially, seem like they're in need of a facelift.